ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 sudo -u hdfs hadoop fs -chmod -R 777 /tmp/tweets_staging
 ~~~

-After the query completes let's go to the Hive view and execute the following command to create a table for the tweets
+After the commands completes let's go to the Hive view.
+Head over to [http://sandbox.hortonworks.com:8080](http://sandbox.hortonworks.com:8080/).
+Login with credentials `admin/admin`.
+Use the dropdown menu at the top to get to the Hive view.

+Execute the following command to create a table for the tweets

 ~~~
 create table if not exists tweets_text(